 YY = Implant deep (you find out, after the saw cut)

 Z = thickness of the cranial tibialcortex in the region of the Maquet hole

 Now let us introduce the most important TTA instruments you need to do a tibial tuberosity advancement with TTA RAPID.
-All instruments are contained in the TTA RAPID instruments set.
+All TTA instruments are contained in the TTA RAPID instruments set.

-The drill guide is an L-shaped device developed to facilitate the correct position of the osteotomy.
+The TTA RAPID saw guide is an L-shaped device developed to facilitate the correct position of the osteotomy.
 It has been developed to ensure a sufficiently large cranial fragment is created for screw placement.
 The vertical arm of the guide has 2.5mm holes placed at strategic points, over a 1mm wide slot.
 The numbers beside the holes correspond with the size of the cage.
 This will prevent making a too distal osteotomy.
 The horizontal arm of the guide is a scale in millimeters.
 This will prevent making a too caudal osteotomy.

 The TTA instrument set contains two spreaders with each two different working ends.
 These TTA spreaders are used to carefully open the osteotomy.

 In addition to that the TTA RAPID instruments set also contains bending irons, a depth gauge, drills, pins and a screw driver.